How to Plan and Design a Pepper Garden for a Successful Harvest

 Planning for Companion Plants

-Companion planting is a is a gardening practice where you grow different plants near, around, or in the same area as your pepper plants.
+Companion planting is a gardening practice where you grow different plants near, around, or in the same area as your pepper plants.
 This method helps your plants grow healthier, provides protection from pests, and produces higher yields.
 Each companion plant has its own strengths that can be beneficial to your garden needs.

-Common Companion Plants Include:
+Common Companion Plants for Peppers Include:

 - Basil